PitPik/circularjs/ARCHITECTURE.md

 This is driven by VOM (virtual object model) that is also easily managing nested models like you would find in a tree.
 VOM, and therefore also the component, has a lot of methods you alredy know by working with the DOM-API.
 Methods like appendChild(), prependChild(), insertBefore() and removeChild() are probably already very familiar to you.
 Using those methods also takes care of nested model structures and circular will render them automatically right after receiving the model.

-component() receives a lot of mandatory and optional properties with those you can set up you component in a very flexible and easy way.
+component() receives a lot of mandatory and optional properties with those you can set up your component in a very flexible and easy way.
 Some options are taken from the options passed when instanciating Circular() if not defined in component().
 See the API documentation for details.

 A component also keeps track of (automatically installed) event-listeners defined with "cr-event" and pointers to DOM-Elements defined with "cr-view" attributes inside the templates to easily realize one or two way data binding in combination with the subscribers mentioned earlier.

+There are two kinds of components:

+  - The regular module that typically has a container for Schnauzer templates that reflect the model one to one and
+  - the one that has a model with only one element in it (just like a state model) but no direct template reflecting it.
+You can still use Schnauzer templates to render parts of its view but there is no auto-trigger to use it.
+Those components can also be nested with others.

 ## VOM (Virtual Object Model)